 Aims: To investigate the functional implications of macular soft drusen regression in AMD eyes.

 Methods: Patients were selected from a large ongoing collection of clinical data at Moorfields Eye Hospital.
 Phenotyping based on standard colour fundus images was performed according to the system defined by the International Classification for ARM, by certified graders masked to the main aim of the study.
-Fundus autofluorescence (FA) was recorded using a Heidelberg Retina Angiograph 2.
-Where drusen regression was confirmed by independent grading, the patient was invited for photopic and scotopic fine matrix mapping (FMM).
-Phenotype and functional data were analysed for correlations between fundus appearance, autofluorescence and retinal sensitivity.
+Fundus Autofluorescence (FA) was recorded using a Heidelberg Retina Angiograph 2.
+Where drusen regression was confirmed by independent grading, the patient was invited for photopic and scotopic Fine Matrix Mapping (FMM).
+Phenotype and functional data were analyzed for correlations between fundus appearance, autofluorescence and retinal sensitivity.

 Conclusion: Macular soft drusen may fade or disappear without detectable ophthalmoscopic, FA or psychophysical signs of local dysfunction.
 This phenomenon is a potential source of misclassification.
 The prognosis for cases with true regression of drusen compared with those without needs to be considered in future studies on AMD.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.